-The National Relay Service (NRS) providers are required to submit activity and performance data to the Department of Communications and the Arts (DoCA) each quarter.
-We use these reports to review the performance of the NRS providers against agreed service levels and key performance indicators, along with information provided in the data about how the NRS has been used in the quarter.
+The National Relay Service (NRS) providers are required to submit activity and performance data to the Department of Communications and the Arts (the Department) each quarter.
+These reports are used to review the performance of the NRS providers against agreed service levels and key performance indicators, along with information provided in the data about how the NRS has been used in the quarter.

-DoCA reports on:
+The Department reports on: